Manufacturer Information on Greener Products

 - Use of the product

-- Management of the product when it is no longer needed – through reuse, repair, or safe recycling and/or disposal
+- Management of the product when it is broken or no longer needed – through repair, reuse, or safe recycling and/or disposal

 Aligning with ecolabels and standards